kckarnige/BadTimeRevamped/readme.md

 - Heart hitbox is probably not accurate.
 - On the sans_platforms4 and sans_platforms4hard attacks, the platform is supposed to accelerate from 0 to its full speed, but I was lazy and started it at full speed immediately.
 This is only a problem if you try to dodge the bones without jumping.
 - Sans dialog is missing.
 I may add something at some future date, but I have no intention of putting the original text in, as it really only makes sense in the context of the whole game.
-- Missing documentation for custom attacks.
-I intend to add this at some point, but for now, you can reference the *.csv files in the repository.
-I may change how this works later, so don't be surprised if your custom attack breaks.

 Jcw87's Contact
 -------